maxgoren/MGCBasic/README.md

 Using the REPL you can load a program from a saved .bas file.
 Alternatively, you can pass basic code supplied as a vector of strings to the interpreter as shown below.

 The syntax is *derived* from the "Tiny BASIC" language specification(ahem, wikipedia page), which is so kind as to include a BNF grammar.
 I did convert it to lowercase however, because TYPING LIKE THIS GETS OLD FAST.
+Features not present in Tiny BASIC such as for loop's have been added.

 This project is still in its early stages and should not be considered "stable".